Ketogenic Diet Shopping Guide

 Two other powerful herbs are basil and oregano.
 Basil can help combat stress, relieve headaches, and aid digestion.
 Oregano is a powerful anti-cancer agent, improves digestion, and can help fight off harmful pathogens such as yeast, bacteria, and parasites.
 Oregano oil can be added to bone broth to help with gut dysbiosis.
 While it may not taste the best, it is powerful to kill off pathogens.
 Adding ghee and pink Himalayan sea salt also helps with flavor!

-Thyme is a great source for Vitamins A, B complex, E, K, and C. It is also full of antioxidants, electrolytes, and minerals.
+Thyme is a great source of Vitamins A, B complex, E, K, and C. It is also full of antioxidants, electrolytes, and minerals.
 Some of the compounds in thyme can improve mood, lower blood pressure, and fight unwanted bacteria.
 Thyme tastes great along with other herbs in Italian-inspired dishes and sprinkled over meats.

 Sage has become well known for its anti-inflammatory and antibacterial effects.
 Sage also has anxiolytic properties that may help ease tension in the body.

 I love seasoning blends such as Italian Seasoning which contain numerous herbs in one container.
-Italian seasoning is delicious added to most dishes, including omelets, salad dressings, and soups.
+Italian seasoning is delicious and added to most dishes, including omelets, salad dressings, and soups.
 Another delicious blend is Bragg’s Organic Sprinkle.
 It has 24 herbs and spices including garlic, peppers, and lemon zest.

 Frontier Co-Op makes several seasoning blends that add tons of flavor to meals.
 One of my favorites are the Cajun Seasoning which has garlic, cayenne, paprika, cumin, and herbs.
 Other flavorful blends to try are Berbere, Poultry, Harissa, and Mexican Fiesta.